CookiePPP/cookietts/CookieTTS/_2_ttm/README.md

  - **TorchMoji Style Tokens**
 	 - Use torchMoji to provde Style Tokens taken entirely from text.
 	 - This is supported by most inference options since torchMoji uses text as the only input.
- - **DynamicConvolutionAttention** from [LOCATION-RELATIVE ATTENTION MECHANISMS FOR ROBUST LONG-FORM SPEECH SYNTHESIS](https://arxiv.org/pdf/1910.10288.pdf)
+ - **Dynamic Convolution Attention** from [LOCATION-RELATIVE ATTENTION MECHANISMS FOR ROBUST LONG-FORM SPEECH SYNTHESIS](https://arxiv.org/pdf/1910.10288.pdf)
 	 - This implementation *works* (it allows long inputs) however stability is worse than Content-Location Hybrid Attention.
  - **GMM based Attention** from [LOCATION-RELATIVE ATTENTION MECHANISMS FOR ROBUST LONG-FORM